ljunggren/boozang-docs/README.md

 ###### AI login / logout (Authorization Setting)

-This allows the user to define several user roles, and automatically generate the login and logout scenarios for these roles.
+This allows the user to define several user roles and automatically generate the login and logout scenarios for these roles.
 The user roles can be set as pre-requisites for tests, automatically switching between users.
 For more information, read more under the **Model-based testing** chapter.

 ## Content-policy